-1. Understand the full scope of diversity.
+1. Consider the full scope of diversity in leadership

 - Disability status